scraptechguy/Peep/README.md

-# Peep!
+# Píp

-Peep! is an iOS app that keeps track of sundials around the globe, driven by MFFUK's DB
+Píp is an iOS app that keeps track of sundials around the globe, driven by MFFUK's DB

 ## Peep!
 Status

-Watch! is currently in active development
+Píp is currently in active development

 ### Latest release on the App Store: